VisaLobby

 Transitioning from Studies to Work

 After three years in the UK, half of non-EU students and their dependents changed to work or other visas in 2024.
-When compared to just 10% less three years ago, this is a substantial gain.
+When compared to just 10% three years ago, this is a substantial gain.

 Migration Figures and Policy Impact